 Since 2003 the Freedom of Information Center of Armenia has been carrying a mission of judicial protection of the access to information right.
-Until today 40 court cases have been initiated by the FOICA out of which 35 are fully completed and only 5 are still in process.
+By March 1st, 2014, 53 court cases have been initiated by the FOICA out of which 36 are fully completed and only 6 are still in process.

 Some of the court cases initiated by the FOICA were of precedential importance.
 Such was the case "FOICA vs. Elpin village municipality" which ended in 2009.
-This was the case when for the first time, when the official violating the right to information was imposed to an administrative penalty – AMD 50.000.
+This was the case when for the first time the official who has violated the right to information was imposed to an administrative penalty – AMD 50.000.
 This precedent developed in the coming years and was replenished with two more cases by which the information holders, that had violated the FOI right were imposed to an administrative penalty.
 Those cases are the FOICA vs. the "Daughter Marianna" Co.
 Ltd and the FOICA vs. “Yerevan Urban Development and Investment Programs Department” SNCO.
 The final court decisions on these cases were made in 2013.

 Of precedential importance was also the FOICA’s claim to the RA Constitutional Court.
 On September 9, 2009, the FOICA applied to the Constitutional Court with the claim to consider Articles 151 and 152 of the RA Code of Administrative Procedures as contradictory with Articles 18 and 19 of the Constitution and to announce them invalid.
 On 05 February 2010 the Constitutional Court decided that articles 151 and 152 of the Code of Administrative Procedures do not contradict the Constitution.
 At the same time the constitutional court stated that the problem is in the legislative gap and gave a direct recommendation to the National Assembly to take appropriate actions to reform the Code of Administrative Offence and fill the gap of imposing administrative sanctions.
 The Chairman of the Constitutional Court Mr. Gagik Harutyunyan thanked the FOICA for touching upon such an important issue.